-During the year, there was a \$0.4 increase in revenues between the original and final amended budget.
-This was due to increasing revenue for the anticipated FEMA reimbursement from repairs to the Bella Vista Bay Park dock that was damaged as a result of Hurricane Irma.
-In addition, there was a \$1.1 increase in expenditures between the original and final amended budget.
-The primary reason for the increase in expenditures is due to an increase of \$ 0.6 in capital outlay and \$0.5 for departmental expenditures.
+During the year, there were no revenue changes between the original and final amended budget.
+For expenditures, there was a \$0.2 increase between the original and final amended budget.
+The primary reason for the increase in expenditures is due to an increase of \$ 0.1 in capital outlay and \$0.1 for departmental expenditures.